 In this study, the performance assessment for Modified Thomas Fiering model was carried out, using the monthly discharge data from River Niger at Lokoja gauging station, Nigeria.
 The model was developed and applied to forecast the monthly inflow to River Niger, Nigeria.
 The performance of the model was evaluated by comparing values of basic statistical descriptive parameters including mean, standard deviation, maximum, minimum, coefficient of variation, skewness and kurtosis between observed and simulated monthly data values.
-Thus, general results of prediction showed that, Modified Thomas Fiering model is appropriate and can be applied to forecast monthly flow for planning, design and operation of Water Resources infrastructure.
+Thus, general results of prediction showed that, Modified Thomas Fiering model is appropriate and can be applied to forecast monthly flow for planning, design and operation of hydrological infrastructure as supported by Tukimat & Harun, (2021).
 Thus, the Modified Thomas Fiering model can be used to generate and forecast discharge data for River Niger with least percentage of uncertainty.
 It is recommended that further studies should be done to consider the most appropriate probability distribution model for the study area.